 Loss of employment is another consequence of buying sex that has occurred within the county.
 For example, in February, 2014, an Enrico Fermi High School assistant basketball coach resigned after being charged with soliciting a prostituted woman in Windsor Locks.
 He was one of the men arrested in the February, 2014 reverse sting.
 The man had worked as an assistant coach for the junior varsity basketball team for less than one year.

-In November 2017 a set of operations targeted both suspected prostitutes and johns at businesses along the Route 75 corridor.
-Nine men were charged with patronizing a prostitute.
-The ages of the arrested people range from a suspected john who was 17 to one who was 57.
-All of those charged with patronizing a prostitute were from Connecticut, but only one of the suspected prostitutes had a Connecticut address, and were known to have come from New York or as far away as Tracy, California.
+In November 2017 a set of operations targeted both suspected prostituted women and male sex buyers at businesses along the Route 75 corridor.
+Nine men were charged with “patronizing a prostitute.”
+The ages of the arrested people range from a suspected sex buyers who was 17 to one who was 57.
+All of those charged with patronizing prostitution were from Connecticut.
+Only one of the suspected prostituted women had a Connecticut address, and were known to have come from New York or as far away as Tracy, California.
 Police said they launched the undercover operations after getting complaints about prostitution activity that was being conducted in area businesses.

 - Windsor Locks Police Department

 - FBI Task Force for Missing and Exploited Children